Third Anglo-Maratha War

 Peshwa Baji Rao II's forces, supported by those of Mudhoji II Bhonsle of Nagpur and Malharrao Holkar III of Indore, rose against the East India Company.
-Pressure and diplomacy convinced the fourth major Maratha leader, Daulatrao Shinde of Gwalior, to remain neutral even though he lost control of Rajasthan.
+They attempted to regain the power that was taken away by the British due to the Treaty of Bassein.
+Pressure and diplomacy convinced the fourth major Maratha leader, Daulatrao Scindia of Gwalior, to remain neutral even though he lost control of Rajputana.

-British victories were swift, resulting in the breakup of the Maratha Empire and the loss of Maratha independence.
+British victories were swift, resulting in the breakup of the Maratha Empire and the end of Maratha power.
 Several minor battles were fought by the Peshwa's forces to prevent his capture.

 The Peshwa was eventually captured and placed on a small estate at Bithur, near Kanpur.
 Most of his territory was annexed and became part of the Bombay Presidency.
 The Maharaja of Satara was restored as the ruler of his territory as a princely state.
 In 1848 this territory was also annexed by the Bombay Presidency under the doctrine of lapse policy of Lord Dalhousie.
-Bhonsle was defeated in the battle of Sitabuldi and Holkar in the battle of Mahidpur.
+Bhonsle was defeated in the Battle of Sitabuldi and Holkar in the Battle of Mahidpur.
 The northern portion of Bhonsle's dominions in and around Nagpur, together with the Peshwa's territories in Bundelkhand, were annexed by British India as the Saugor and Nerbudda Territories.
 The defeat of the Bhonsle and Holkar also resulted in the acquisition of the Maratha kingdoms of Nagpur and Indore by the British.
 Along with Gwalior from Shinde and Jhansi from the Peshwa, all of these territories became princely states acknowledging British control.
 The British proficiency in Indian war-making was demonstrated through their rapid victories in Khadki, Sitabuldi, Mahidpur, and Satara.

 The Marathas and the British

 The Maratha Empire was founded in 1674 by Chhatrapati Shivaji Maharaj the Bhosle dynasty.
-Shivaji Maharaj led resistance efforts to free the Hindus from the Mughals and Muslim Sultanate of Bijapur and established rule of the Hindus.
-This kingdom was known as the Hindavi Swarajya ("Hindu self-rule") in the Marathi language.
 Shivaji Maharaj's capital was located at Raigad.
 Shivaji Maharaj successfully defended his empire from attacks by the Mughal Empire and his Maratha Empire went on to defeat and overtake it as the premier power in India within few decades.
 A key component of the Maratha administration was the council of eight ministers, called the Ashta Pradhan (council of eight).
 The senior-most member of the Ashta Pradhan was called the Peshwa or the Pant Pradhan (prime minister).